Georgia Voluntary Manslaughter Laws

 |What is Prohibited?||

 Intentionally killing another person as a result of "sudden, violent, irresistible passion" caused by "serious provocation."
 There can't be a significant cooling off period" between the provocation and the killing or it can become a murder charge.

 |Penalty||Felony, 1-20 yrs. in prison|

 Legal matters require professionals with specific legal expertise, and anything that you do or say without legal representation can be held against you later.
 Anyone who is accused of a felony as severe as voluntary manslaughter in the state of Georgia should strongly consider contacting a Georgia criminal defense lawyer as soon as possible for assistance.
-Begin the process with a free case review.

 Contact a qualified attorney.